LuluYui/C_Programming_Exercises/Programming_notes.md

   - Creating buffer to store input getch() and ungetch()

+  [Interesting !]:
+    When decrementing a pointer array inside a pointer function, the array element's int value will be NEGATIVE.
+    Distinguishing between pointers and arrays string.

 - functions :
 If the function takes arguments, declare them; if it takes no arguments, use void.